alchimya/cc-crazy-monkey/README.md

 ------>Reel 5

 <br/>
-To "crop" the reels layer with a proper visible area, has been used a Mask component.
+To "crop" the reels layer with a proper visible area, there has been used a Mask component.

 <b>Assets</b>
 <br/>